Rhythm (taal) in Indian Classical Music

-The main percussion instruments used in Hindustani classical music are the tabla and (the somewhat less common) pakhwaj.
-The tabla is a set of two kettledrums of different sizes and timbers that are played simultaneously by tapping on them with the hands in various ways to produce different kinds of sounds.
-These sounds are then strung together in sequences to create different rhythm patterns (taal) to accompany musical performances.
+The main percussion instruments used in Hindustani (North Indian) classical music are the tabla and (the somewhat less common) pakhavaj.
+The tabla is a set of two drums of different sizes and timbers that are played simultaneously by tapping on them with the hands in various ways to produce different kinds of sounds.
+These sounds are then strung together in sequences to create different rhythm patterns to accompany musical performances.

-In the hands of an expert tabla player, the tabla can make all kinds of fantastic sounds, but there are a couple of dozen commonly produced sounds - dhaa, ga, ge, gi, ka, ke, dhi, dhin, tin, tun, tit, ti, te, Ta, tr, naa, ne, re, khat, taa, dhaage, tiTa, tirikiTa.
+In the hands of an expert tabla player, the tabla can make all kinds of fantastic sounds, but there are a couple of dozen commonly produced sounds - dhaa, ga, ge, gi, ka, ke, dhi, dhin, tin, tun, tit, ti, te, Ta, tr, naa, ne, re, kat, taa, dhaage, tiTa, tirikiTa.
 Of course, these are just vocalizations of the actual sounds produced by the tabla.
-They are called bol, and it is these bols that are combined in various ways to get many interesting rhythms (taals).
+They are called bol, and it is these bols that are combined in various ways to get many interesting rhythm patterns.

 Visualizing rhythm as a cycle